|

 Listeners are told of the hoped for present by the Mystery Voice.

-scandalgate new!
-The habit these days is to
+scandalgate The habit these days is to

 indicate a scandal by adding the suffix -gate in the style of the original